svenbolte/delightful-downloads/readme.txt

 %locked%
-displays a red lock if Download is password protected (with FA symbol if fontawesome present)
+displays a red lock if Download is password protected

 %ext%
-The file extension. (with FA symbol if fontawesome present)
+The file extension.

 %filename%
-The file name of the download. (with FA symbol if fontawesome present)
+The file name of the download.

 %filesize%
-The file size of the download. (with FA symbol if fontawesome present)
+The file size of the download.

 %downloadtime%
 display a clock symbol of fontawesome and download times for typical intern lines (16,25,50,100,200,500,1000MBit)